-Generally, in situations of poverty, women are disproportionately affected by the impacts of climate change.
-In economically less developed or rural societies, women are often responsible for gathering and producing food, collecting water from water sources, and obtaining fuel for heating and cooking.
+Gender equality, women's empowerment and climate change, are directly interrelated.
+On the one hand, women are disproportionately susceptible to and affected by the impacts of climate-related disasters.
+On the other hand, women do not enjoy equal participation in the development and implementation of risk reduction strategies and climate change adaptation and mitigation policies, yet they could play a significant role.166 are often responsible for gathering and producing food, collecting water from water sources, and obtaining fuel for heating and cooking.
 Climate change is placing pressures on the availability of food, water, and energy supplies and thus producing challenges for women in these critical areas.
 In addition, climate change has disproportionate effects on the world's population most poor and vulnerable.
-According to recent statistics, currently, about 70% of the world's population living below the international poverty line are women.
-175 Also, the unequal possibilities and participation of women in the labor market compound inequalities and reduce women's capacity to cope with the impact of climate events.
+According to recent statistics, currently, about 70% of the world's population living below the international poverty line are women.167 Also, the unequal possibilities and participation of women in the labor market compound inequalities and reduce women's capacity to cope with the impact of climate events.
 Women often experience more discrimination in the labor market in addition to structural, social, or cultural barriers that hold them back from looking for a job.
 These inequalities lead to disparities in financial resources and livelihood security, as well as exclusion from social safety nets.
-In this way, gender inequality could restrict the resilience and adaptive capacity of women, households and communities in vulnerable contexts to the impacts of climate change.
-176 Research has demonstrated that improved socioeconomic gender equality increases the general level of livelihood, economic and health security within a society.
+In this way, gender inequality could restrict the resilience and adaptive capacity of women, households and communities in vulnerable contexts to the impacts of climate change.168 Research has demonstrated that improved socioeconomic gender equality increases the general level of livelihood, economic and health security within a society.